redbassett/animation-exercise-android/README.md

     ```
     git checkout -b <your-name>/add-animations
     ```
-3. Download the animation movie files from Google Drive and watch them.
+3. Download the animation movie files from the `animation_movies` folder and watch them.
 Add those animations to the app while preserving all functionality.
-You'll probably want to start with modifying the three methods marked by the TODOs.
+You'll probably want to start with modifying the three methods marked by the TODOs in `DetailActivity` and `OverviewActivity`.

 4. Commit and push your branch up to Github